DanielJohnBenton/YouLiveHereNow/README.md

 # You Live Here Now
 ## A place name generator
-Based pretty closely on [this Keras example](https://github.com/fchollet/keras/blob/fd3ac2a93ea2584d0679e27a10ebeff0508d7a37/examples/lstm_text_generation.py)
+Based pretty closely on [this Keras example](https://github.com/fchollet/keras/blob/fd3ac2a93ea2584d0679e27a10ebeff0508d7a37/examples/lstm_text_generation.py).

+The main changes are to train from newline-separated lists to generate small pieces of text, and tweaking various parameters and behaviour to work better for generating place names instead of just general blobs of text.

+It also works well for generating other similar lists, such as animal names.

 ## Some favourites so far
 - Sowton Porkham